 - a.
 Military Sponsor's current Leave and Earnings Statement (LES). - b.
-Civilian Sponsor's current LES.
+Civilian Sponsor's current LES. - c.

-- c.
 Spouse/Partner's LES, W-2 forms, and/or other income documentation. - d.
 Schedule C (IRS return) from previous year to demonstrate wages from self-employments. - e.
 Letter from employer if Spouse/Partner has not worked one full month.
 The letter must include rate of pay and anticipated average number of employment hours in order to calculate an annual pay estimate.
 Pay stub must be submitted following the first month of employment.

+Income Verification:

-Income Verification: All patrons with children enrolled in regularly scheduled care programs (i.e. full day/part day CDC, before and/or after school SAC, before school MST, and FCC), regardless of their Total Family Income category, will be required to have their Total Family Income (TFI) verified.
-Patrons will no longer be permitted to enroll in the highest fee category in lieu of providing proof of income.
-Failure to provide the required TFI documentation will result in denial of child care services.
-This does not apply to patrons who only use sports, SKIESUnlimited, and/or hourly care programs.
+Parent fees are determined during the CYS enrollment process for regularly scheduled CDC, FCC, SAC or YPs before school or camp programs and during annual registration/reregistration thereafter.
+Parent fees are re-verified during the re-registration process for Families.
+All patrons with children/youth enrolled in regularly scheduled care programs (i.e. full day/part day CDC, before and/or after school SAC, before school MST, and FCC), regardless of income Category, must provide income documentation.
+Families are not permitted to automatically elect to enroll in the highest fee Category.
+Failure to provide the required information will delay the processing and approval of childcare services as well as will result in denial of childcare.
+OSD requires a summary of TFI information be reported on the Annual Fee Review Report.
+TFI is not applicable to Sports, SKIES, or hourly care programs.